 - Dormy Inn Premium Shibuya-jingumae: The closest hotel to Harajuku.
 Offers modern rooms and a relaxing spa for guests.
 Takeshita Street and Yoyogi Park are 10 minutes away by foot.

-✔ Best area for mid-range couples & families looking for a clean neighbourhood with plenty of shopping & eating options
+✔ Top neighbourhood for mid-range couples & families looking for a clean neighbourhood with plenty of shopping & eating options

 Not only is Ginza one of the world’s most prestigious shopping districts, it’s also among the best areas to stay in Tokyo.
 There always seem to be something interesting happening in this classy central district in the western fringes of Chuo bordering Chiyoda.

 Shopping is the main name of the game in Ginza.
 Wandering around Ginza you’re bound to find international labels like Louis Vuitton, Dior, Gucci and Armani well represented in its boutiques and department stores.

 Besides shopping, Ginza is one of the best places in Tokyo to eat.
 Whether it’s eating a sushi breakfast at the nearby Tsukiji Fish Market or slurping on some of capital’s tastiest soba at Sasuga, finding a writing-home-worthy meal isn’t hard in Ginza.

 Attractions in & around Ginza: Imperial Palace, Yurakucho, Tsukiji Fish Market, Ningyocho, Matsuya, Wako, Mitsukoshi

 Considering its relatively small stature in a massive city, Ginza has a surprisingly good selection of rooms.
 The area’s prestige among serious shoppers no doubt influences the price.
 Room value is generally good, even if on the expensive side.